-Cranberry juice, which is normally less than five dollars a bottle, and water.
-Note that commercially processed cranberry juice drink contain only a small percent of actual cranberry juice, and sources recommend natural brands with a higher cranberry juice content, which is listed on the product’s label.
+Cranberry juice, which is usually less than five dollars a bottle, and water.
+Note that commercially processed cranberry juice drink contains only a small percent of actual cranberry juice, and sources recommend natural brands with higher cranberry juice content, which is listed on the product’s label.

 The method involves drinking large quantities of both cranberry juice and water in the hours before a urinary drug test.

 Drinking large amounts of cranberry juice can cause gastrointestinal issues such as diarrhea.
 Drinking large amounts of water in a short time can lead to a potentially fatal condition known as hyponatremia, which is an imbalance of electrolytes in your body.

 If you are being treated for any condition of the urinary tract – including the bladder, kidneys, ureters, and urethra – it is best to avoid drinking large amounts of cranberry juice.
 Cranberry juice may have negative interactions with medications taken for heartburn or GERD, as well as blood thinning medications such as Coumadin (warfarin).